Terrorism: Texas Penal Code §76.02

 The Texas Terrorism law gives police the right to arrest you if they believe you committed or conspired to commit certain offenses (described below) with the intent to intimidate the public or influence public policy or the government.

-The Texas Legislature passed a bill that created several different terror-related offenses in 2023.
-The legislature intended the new state terrorism crimes to target “terrorists” who knowingly used terror tactics oand people who provided material support to the “terrorists” to “terrorist organizations.”
+The Texas Legislature passed a bill that enacted this offense among several different terror-related offenses in 2023.
+The legislature intended these new state-level terrorism crimes to target “terrorists” who knowingly used terror tactics and people who provided material support to the “terrorists” to “terrorist organizations.”

 Have you been charged with Terrorism?
 Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.